 No person may impede the progress of a fire engine, fire truck, or other fire apparatus at the time of a fire or when the fire department is responding to a fire alarm or for practice.
-Anyone who impedes fire equipment may be subject to the general penalty as provided in section 1-1-6.

 Sec.
 5-2-3 Police power of the department; investigation of fires.